Super Soft Homemade Brioche: Easy and Wholesome Recipe for Breakfast and Snack

 • Is it necessary to use a mixer?

-No, the dough can also be worked by hand.
+No, the dough can also be kneaded by hand.
 It requires more time and effort, but the result will still be excellent.

 • Can I use plant-based milk instead of cow’s milk?

-Yes, you can use plant-based milk like soy, almond, or oat for a lactose-free version.
+Yes, you can use plant-based milk such as soy, almond, or oat milk for a lactose-free version.

-The first leavening takes about 5-6 hours, but it may vary based on room temperature.
-For the second leavening, the brioche needs to double in volume, which can take 1-2 hours.
+The first rising takes about 5-6 hours, but it may vary depending on the room temperature.
+For the second rising, the brioches must double in volume, which can take 1-2 hours.

 • What can I do if I don’t have vanilla?

-You can substitute vanilla with grated lemon or orange zest to flavor the dough.
+You can replace vanilla with grated lemon or orange peel to flavor the dough.

 • Can I add extra ingredients to the dough?